mo-3000/Pokedex/README.md

 Networking is handled through `APIService`, which uses `URLSession` for all HTTP requests.
 Responses are parsed directly into Codable structs to minimize parsing errors and streamline data handling.

+### Reactive Programming

+Reactive programming is utilised in the application using the Combine framework, which allows for the handling of asynchronous events by combining event-processing operators.
+This approach enhances the responsiveness and interactivity of the application.

 ### Dependency Injection

 Dependency injection is used extensively to decouple components and enhance testability, particularly within view models which require instances of `APIService` and `ImageLoader`.